 What a nice surprise of a country I had!

-During all my travel in South Korea I met incredibly friendly people, tried some of the tastiest food in Asia and visited beautiful places! what else do you need!
+During all my travels in South Korea I met incredibly friendly people, tried some of the tastiest food in Asia and visited beautiful places! what else do you need!

 This is one of the most developed countries in Asia and the world.
 It’s super safe and combines vibrant cities and spectacular nature.